Case study 2

 From PDFs to structured data

 The Foresight team stored their scenario planning trend data as PDF files.
 Before COVID they had printed these and plotted them on whiteboards with clients.
 Digitally they were working in Miro.
-The assumption was that the PDFs would need to be stored and accessed within the new platform.
+The assumption was that the PDFs would be stored and accessed within the new platform.

 PDFs to structured data